 According to a letter from the War Department dated March 9, 1945:

 "Private Blanck was acting in the capacity of rifleman with a company in a defensive position near Wissembourgh, France.
 An enemy tank and three half-tracks attacked from the north and overran that part of the company area occupied by your husband's platoon, continuing the raid for about ten minutes.
 It was following this action that your husband's absence was noted, but a search of the area failed to disclose any trace of Private Blanck"

 Most men at the front worried about being wounded or killed.
 Apparently few worried about being captured.

 "Being taken prisoner is a terrific nervous shock" recalled a man captured by the Germans, "in the first place because it involves extreme personal danger during the minutes before the enemy decides to take you instead of keep shooting at you, and in the second place because you suddenly realize that by passing from the right side of the front to the wrong, you have become a non entity in the huge business of war"Fred Paul Dallas, who was also in Company F, 179th Regiment, was captured at Mulhausen on the same day as John.
 He says he was captured with 28 men of F Company.
-Paul Dallas tells of his capture in detail at To Honor A Generation
+North Carolina People - Paul Dallas, World War II Veteran

 | I bought this map circa 2000 at some genealogy meeting.

 For some reason all I can find is a xerox copy of the section that included Wissembourg.

 I don't know where I "filed" the original map.|